Skip to main content

 The body’s adaptive response to the chronic stress of an aggressive wellness program can lead to a state of functional hypogonadism, where the reproductive axis is suppressed as a survival mechanism.

 This can create a paradoxical situation where an individual is participating in a wellness program designed to improve metabolic health, yet is developing the very pathologies it is intended to prevent.
-This is often seen in individuals who, despite rigorous diet and exercise, experience an increase in visceral adiposity, a hallmark of and chronic hypercortisolism.
+This is often seen in individuals who, despite rigorous diet and exercise, experience an increase in visceral adiposity, a hallmark of insulin resistance and chronic hypercortisolism.

 How Does Inflammation Bridge the Gap between Wellness and Hormonal Dysfunction?